scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

     map(pure, l)
     map(guilty, l)

-`ConstantExpressions` uses function purity to decide whether a given expression is constant, i.e. its value only depends from literals.
+`ConstantExpressions` uses function purity to decide whether a given expression is constant, i.e. its value only depends on literals.
 For instance the expression `fibo(12)` is a constant expression because `fibo` is pure and its argument is a literal.

-`UsedDefChains` is a typical analyse from the static compilation world.
+`UseDefChains` is a classical analysis from the static compilation world.
 For each variable defined in a function, it computes the chain of *use* and *def*.
-The result can be used to perform various code transformation, for instance to remove dead code, as a *def* followed by a *def* or nothing is useless.
+The result can be used to drive various code transformations, for instance to remove dead code, as a *def* followed by a *def* or nothing is useless.
 It is used in Pythran to avoid false polymorphism.
-An intuitive way to represent used-def chains is illustrated on next code snippet:
+An intuitive way to represent use-def chains is illustrated on next code snippet:

 .. code-block:: python